-Of course many of us visit major cities when traveling.
+Many of us visit major cities when traveling.
 But if you have the time, check out the cities and towns outside the city limits!
 When visiting Utrecht it might feel like a small town but is actually the fourth largest city in the Netherlands with 330,000 people.
-It’s only a 20 minute train ride from the station closest to our apartment in Amsterdam so it’s quick to get to while still feeling like it is much farther from the city.
-Don’t dismiss the smaller cities, they can have a lot to offer from history, culture and even festivals!
+It’s easy to get to by train from Amsterdam Central Station–less than a 30-minute ride!
+Use this as an example to not dismiss the smaller cities because they can have a lot to offer from history, culture and even festivals!

-Sean had a meeting at 9 a.m. at an office inside Utrecht’s Centraal Station, so we made sure to get there in plenty of time.
-It’s a big place!
-I know there are bigger stations, but I guess it caught me off-guard.
-Besides the train station, there’s a big shopping center attached — so you can buy a bike, get keys made, buy flowers, stop for a cappuccino, try some chocolate, and so much more.
+Sometimes it’s great to have a bunch of places to shop, at least for a local.
+When hurrying about you can pick up pretty much anything you need–a bike, get keys made, buy flowers, stop for a cappuccino, try some chocolate, and so much more.
 The biggest surprise was the WC (bathroom) on the lower level as you head to exit the building.
 It was kind of amusing and I won’t spoil the surprise for you.

-We continued walking down old streets while window shopping at (what looked like) high-end stores.
-Utrecht is definitely a charming city with a much slower pace than we are used to, and way less people than we are used to seeing.
-It was actually kind of nice.
-At some point, I started to get hungry so we were scouting out a place to have my (kind of late) lunch.
-Hopefully you already know that our number one travel tip for finding good food is to look for the locals, so that’s what we did.
-We walked around until we found a square surrounded by cafes, and picked the one with the most happy looking people (and heaters under the umbrellas as it was raining and a bit chilly) at Café Le Journal.
+Once it’s time for a break, find a café!
+Hopefully, you already know that our number one travel tip for finding good food is to look for the locals, so that’s what we did.
+We walked around until we found a square surrounded by cafes, and picked the one with the happiest looking people (and heaters under the umbrellas as it was raining and a bit chilly) at Café Le Journal.

 Once we ordered and got our drinks, it started pouring and the wind was blowing pretty hard.
 We checked with the server and found a table inside by the window.
 As soon as we got to the door we heard a strange noise.
 We looked back and there were hail pellets on the ground.
 WOW!
 Weather is crazy over here!
 It was sunny, misted, rained, poured, hailed, and was sunny again all within an hour or so.
 And it wasn’t progressive, it was random.